cf73/fidelis3/content/collections/products/harmony.md

         type: text
         text: 'The main goal of the Harmony is to add to the strengths of the Encore, improving the existing characteristics, not changing them.'
       -
-        type: hard_break
+        type: hardBreak
       -
-        type: hard_break
+        type: hardBreak
       -
         type: text
         text: "The Harmony produces an extremely low noise floor not always associated with analog playback.
 From this inky black background music emerges with detailed accurate highs and superb bass resolution.
 The midrange is rich and the timbre of instruments and voices are real and tangible.
 The midrange is magical and in complete balance with the upper and lower octaves.
-When you listen to the Harmony you will get that emotional connection to the music that only superior analog playback can provide.\_\_Pricing is with the Origin Live Encounter MK IV tonearm, but upgrade options are available. "
+When you listen to the Harmony you will get that emotional connection to the music that only superior analog playback can provide.\_\_Pricing is with no tonearm included - multiple options are available."
   -
     type: heading
     attrs: